52 Best Things to do in Taiwan & Reasons You Must Visit

 31. To see snow in this subtropical nation, climb Snow Mountain in winter.

 32. Zhenlan temple in Taichung is the starting and ending point of the Matsu pilgrimage, the world’s largest pilgrimage for a goddess.
+This is one of most popular things to do in Taichung.

 33. Taoyuan, Hsinchu, and Miaoli are great places to experience Hakka culture.
 The Hakka are a once nomadic tribe originating in Central China who make up about 17% of Taiwan’s population today.
 Hakka pounded tea is a must!